jprichardson/node-fs-extra/docs/remove-sync.md

 # removeSync(path)

 Removes a file or directory.
 The directory can have contents.
 If the path does not exist, silently does nothing.
-Like `rm -rf`.

 - `path` `<String>`